 After you have added the public key to the

 authorized_keys, you can make an SSH

-connection using your key pair instead of the account password.
+connection by using your key pair instead of the account password.

 You can set up a connection shortcut by creating a

-on your local computer and adding your server and key details by using a
+on your local computer and adding your server and key details to it.

 ~/.ssh/configfile, changing the values to match your server information: